 There are three parties to a bill of Exchange, in every country, of which Kenya is no exception.

-However, educareguide believes that is a document that plays a major role in financial settlements in businesses.
+However, Educareguide believes that is a document that plays a major role in settlement of debts in business.

 Before we go to the details, let’s look at some brief background information on the topic.

 First of all let’s consider the meaning of a Bill of Exchange.